MBenabderrahmane/R/README.md

-Implementation of the graph clustering algorithm : MCL using R and application on some small graphs
+Implementation of the graph clustering algorithm : MCL using R and application on some protein graph data